Freddy444/Comp333-react-backend/README.md

-# Comp333-react-backend

 # We will use 4/5 of our late days.
 This assignment will be completed by Sunday 10am

+# Comp333-react-backend

+## Contribution
+- Freddy: 90%
+- Max: 10 %

 # This Repo contains the backend functions of our react app.